UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson01/assignment.rst.txt

 Testing
 -------

-Passing laundry lint, unit and integration tests and coverage analysis should be enough to give you confidence that your code will be accepted by the Project Manager.
+Passing pylint, unit and integration tests and coverage analysis should be enough to give you confidence that your code will be accepted by the Project Manager.

 Submission
 ----------